 You can explore the story of Henry I's royal Reading Abbey through archaeological finds in the Story of Reading Gallery, including a reconstruction of the abbey's cloister arcade.
 Further unique Romanesque carvings from the abbey, some of the finest in Europe, can be found in the Bayeux Tapestry Gallery and Window Gallery.
-Find out more about Reading Abbey's history and national importance on the Abbey Quarter website.
+Find out more about Reading Abbey's history and national importance on the Abbey Quarter pages.

 Our local archaeological collections reflect the changing lifestyles of the people who have lived in the Reading area for thousands of years, from Stone Age hand axes displayed in the Green Space to English Civil War cannonballs in the Story of Reading Gallery.
 Reading’s river-related heritage is explored at the nearby Riverside Museum, just a short stroll away through the Abbey Quarter.
 A medieval oak pit wheel on display there was excavated in 1998 at St Giles Mill, now underneath The Oracle shopping centre.
 It is the only mill wheel of its kind in existence.